CANTERBURY PARK & RUNNING ACES ADMISSION POLICY 2023

-All entry documents including Certificates of Veterinary Inspection (CVI/Health Certificate) and Coggins must be emailed as attachments (please do not send photos in the body of your email) to track Veterinarians PRIOR to your arrival at the racetrack.
+All entry documents including Certificates of Veterinary Inspection (CVI/Health Certificate) and Coggins must be emailed as attachments (DO NOT send photos in the body of your email they MUST be attachments) to the commission PRIOR to your arrival at the racetrack.
 Only legible documents will be accepted.
-All documents should be sent to firstname.lastname@example.org
+All documents should be sent to email@example.com at least 24 hours prior to arrival.

 EQUINE HERPES VIRUS (EHV-1)